 This course gave me so many opportunities to gain vital professional practitioner work as a choreographer, dancer and educator.Caterina

 If you want to develop as a dancer, dance artist, practitioner and/or teacher and share your creativity and passion for dance with others, then this course is for you.

-We have superb links with a range of industry professionals and places and spaces for dance include The Royal Ballet School, Jasmin Vardimon Dance Company, The Marlowe Theatre, Turner Contemporary and Canterbury Pilates and Movement Studio.
-Alongside this, we have a wide school- based and range of community-based contexts our connections with local primary and secondary schools mean you can gain direct experience of working in a school.
+We have superb links with a range of industry professionals and places and spaces for dance including The Royal Ballet School, Russell Maliphant Dance Company, The Marlowe Theatre and Canterbury Pilates and Movement Studio.
+Alongside this, we have a wide school- based and range of community-based contexts where we can connect live or digitally.

 Plus, you’ll be supported by a team who are all practice-led and active researchers in dance and dance education.